yan-2/YASC/readme.md

     + hotkeys.vue is the hotkey registration page.
     + stft.vue is the performance page.
   + assets/ contains all static images that are used in the web application.
-  + components/ contains the reset.css, global.css, and joy-con library.
+  + components/ contains the common components.
     + The reset.css file resets the default CSS styling of the web browser.
     + The global.css file defines the global CSS styles for the web application.
+    + hotkey.js includes default configs for hotkey.vue
+    + control.js includes the map to Joy-con controllers, used for parsing and capture actions.
+    + pure-min.css is a css library, used for basic form style in the hotkey.vue.
+    + utils.js contains common js methods.
     + joy-con/ is used for connecting Joy-Con controllers, it didn't install via npm cause  its content changed a bit for adopting "import".

 ## ToDo